techidaily/site-ai-voice-clone/source/_posts/2024-approved-what-is-ai-api.md

  The most important factor in grasping an audience is high-quality content.
 Your YouTube Shorts should be visually appealing with artistic elements.
 It should have a top-notch script or animation that can make your video content captivating.
 YouTube Shorts should also have high-end visual and audio effects that can display your brand's personality.
 Moreover, it should be edited professionally so that you can highlight the important factors in your Short.

- To make engaging content, you must use an AI-powered tool like[Virbo](https://virbo.wondershare.com/) to ease your manual work.
+ To make engaging content, you must use an AI-powered tool like [Virbo](https://virbo.wondershare.com/) to ease your manual work.
 From this tool, you can create YouTube Shorts by utilizing the built-in marketing templates.
 You can explore its built-in templates, such as e-commerce, advertisement, explainer video, social media, festival, etc. It also provides you with two options to generate a video: Portrait and Landscape.

 ![youtube-shorts-marketing-2.jpg](https://images.wondershare.com/virbo/features/marketing/youtube-shorts-marketing-2.jpg)